northpolesec/santa/docs/concepts/scopes.md

 Scopes are a broader way of allowing or blocking executions.

 {: .warning }
-We strongly discourage the use of this as it can be relatively trivial to bypass but there are some circumstances where it is the only option.
+We strongly discourage the use of scopes as they can be relatively trivial to bypass but there are some circumstances where it is the only option.

 For configuration of scopes see [configuration.md](../deployment/configuration.md).